Online Extra: Political Notes: LGBT leaders seek Pride sweep in San Mateo County

 "If I can turn it into a competition that is what I am going to do," said Beat, who identifies as lesbian and queer and lives in Belmont.

 In 2019, at least eight of the county's cities and towns officially marked Pride in June by either issuing a Pride proclamation or raising the rainbow flag — or doing both — that month, according to local LGBT leaders and a search of city agendas and social media accounts.
 It is hoped that the octet will again celebrate their LGBT residents this year in some manner.

-Belmont, Brisbane, Redwood City, San Carlos, San Mateo, and South San Francisco all flew the rainbow flag last year, with South San Francisco officials also lighting up their City Hall in its colors, while Foster City and Colma both issued a Pride proclamation.
+Belmont, Brisbane, Colma, Redwood City, San Carlos, San Mateo, and South San Francisco all flew the rainbow flag last year, with South San Francisco officials also lighting up their City Hall in its colors.
+Foster City issued a Pride proclamation.

 Daly City, which in the past has issued Pride proclamations, is expected to join the list this year, as its City Council will take up a request to celebrate Pride when it meets Monday (May 11).
 It is expected to declare June as Pride Month in the city and to raise the rainbow flag June 1.

 The county's governing body is also expected to again honor Pride Month at the June 2 meeting of the Board of Supervisors.
 It has issued Pride proclamations in years past and flown the rainbow flag in June.
 In November the county raised the transgender flag for the first time to mark the annual Transgender Day of Remembrance observance for those trans individuals lost to violence.

 The other cities in San Mateo County are Burlingame, East Palo Alto, Half Moon Bay, Menlo Park, Millbrae, Pacifica, and San Bruno.
 Its other towns are Atherton, Hillsborough, Portola Valley, and Woodside.